 The Company recognizes all derivative instruments on a gross basis in the Consolidated Balance Sheets.
 However, the arrangements with its counterparties allows for net settlement, which are designed to reduce credit risk by permitting net settlement with the same counterparty.
-As of December 31, 2018, information related to the offsetting arrangements was as follows (in thousands):
+As of December 31, 2019, information related to the offsetting arrangements was as follows (in thousands):

-Amounts of rivatives Deriva the C Amounts of tives Offset in consolidated ince Sheets Derivat in the Amounts of ives Presented Consolidated ance Sheets
+Gross Amounts of Derivatives Gross Amounts of Derivatives Offset in the Consolidated Balance Sheets Net Amounts of Derivatives Presented in the Consolidated Balance Sheets

-Derivative assets \$ \$ \$
+Derivative assets 5 \$ 43 \$ - \$ 43

-Derivative liabilities \$ 333 \$ \$ 333
+Derivative liabilities S 112 \$ - \$ 112

 In connection with foreign currency derivatives entered in Israel, the Company's subsidiaries in Israel are required to maintain a compensating balance with their bank at the end of each month.
 The compensating balance arrangements do not legally restrict the use of cash.
-As of December 31, 2018 and 2017, the total compensating balance maintained was \$1.0 million.
+As of December 31, 2019 and 2018, the total compensating balance maintained was \$1.0 million.

-NOTE 5: FAIR VALUE MEASUREMENTS
+NOTE 7: FAIR VALUE MEASUREMENTS